Most Beloved Endangered Animals in the Rainforest

 Endangered Animals of the Rainforest

 Every year, more and more of the rainforest is destroyed by both natural and preventable means.
-Unfortunately, the larger the loss of tropical forests, the more homes of animals that are being lost as well.
-Here is a brief look at some animals that have found homes in the rainforest.
+Unfortunately, the larger the loss of tropical forests, the more homes of animals are lost.
 The only protection we can give them is to provide them with more areas where they can call home, to prevent these endangered animals from becoming extinct.